JasperArneberg/ECE382_Lab5/README.md

 T5 ECE 382
 Capt Trimble

-##Introduction and Purpose
+##Introduction
 Infrared remote controllers can be found in every household and classroom in America today.
 How they work is a profound mystery to most people.
 This lab seeks to discover how an infrared signal is transmitted and then use that to program a microcontroller to accomplish various tasks.

 ##Day 1 Lab: Investigating IR Pulses

 ###Timer Counts
 The test5.c program was initally tested for the push of the "enter" button.
 The following data was captured in the time0 and time1 arrays.
+In general, the time0 values were fairly consistent.
+The time1 values corresponded with their logical value of 1 or 0.

 ######Time0 Array for Enter Button
 ![alt text](https://github.com/JasperArneberg/ECE382_Lab5/blob/master/time0_array.png?raw=true "Time 0 Array")